sensel/morph-docs/docs/morph.md

 ### Piano
 ![Sensel Morph piano keyboard overlay callouts](img/overlay_piano_callouts.jpg)

 The Piano overlay sends MIDI data on Channel 1 from the Morph to your device so you can play software synths and samplers.
-By default, the Piano sends notes on MIDI channel 1 and the default octave starts at note 36 (C3).
+By default, the Piano sends notes on MIDI channel 1 and the default octave starts at note 60 (C3<sup>[1](#piano-fn1)</sup>).
 You can transpose up and down two octaves with the arrow keys.
 Additionally, you can create vibrato by moving your fingers side-to-side, bending the note.

 The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
 Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.

+<a name="piano-fn1">1</a> - MIDI notes conventionally start at note number 0, named C-2.
+This is not a standard, as it has been broken many times, but most music software today tends to call MIDI note 60 C3.

 ### Drums
 ![Sensel Morph drum overlay callouts](img/overlay_drums_callouts.jpg)